casbin/awesome-auth/README.md

 ### Java

-- [Apache Shiro](https://github.com/apache/shiro) - a powerful and easy-to-use Java security framework that performs authentication, authorization, cryptography, and session management.
+- [Apache Shiro](https://github.com/apache/shiro) - A powerful and easy-to-use Java security framework that performs authentication, authorization, cryptography, and session management.

+### Python

+- [Keystone](https://github.com/openstack/keystone) - Provides authentication, authorization and service discovery mechanisms via HTTP primarily for use by projects in the OpenStack family..

 ### Ruby